-News from our partners: The Local Government Boundary Commission
+News from the Local Government Boundary Commission for England

-The Commission wants to hear what residents and organisations think about their local area.
-A 10-week consultation inviting proposals will run from today (Tuesday 22 November 2022) until 30 January 2023.
+The Local Government Boundary Commission wants to hear what residents and local organisations think about the proposals.
+A 10-week consultation on the proposals will run until 10 July 2023.

 The Commission is the independent body that draws these boundaries.
-It is reviewing Shropshire to make sure councillors represent about the same number of electors, and that division arrangements help the council work effectively.
-It wants to be sure that its proposals reflect community ties and identities.
+It is reviewing Shropshire to make sure councillors will represent about the same number of electors, and that electoral division arrangements will help the council work effectively.

 Launching the consultation Professor Colin Mellors, Chair of the Commission, said: